Canada Canada

 Twenty minutes north of the town is the deposit village of Kings Landing, where you and your family will experience life as it was for the Loyalists UN agency at the time of the Revolution.
 Additionally, it illustrates life in a rural community well into the twentieth century, with homes and farm skills like candle-making, flax spinning, and agriculture.

-Free interactive programs draw tourists into their daily routines, giving them an opportunity to play with an old device or attempt their hand at spinning or candle-making.
-You’ll be able to watch early tradesmen, a printer, and metalworkers and tour the homes of individuals in the slightest degree levels, from farmers to the native upper class.
+Free interactive programs draw tourists into their daily routines, allowing them to play with an old device or attempt their hand at spinning or candle-making.
+You’ll be able to watch early tradesmen, a printer, and metalworkers and tour individuals’ homes in the slightest degree levels, from farmers to the native upper class.
 Youngsters particularly love riding an equine wagon to go to the operating sawmill.

 6. Odell Park and Fredericton Botanical Gardens